Formalist Track: Freedom and Form

 Maybe you’d like to learn the forms so you can break them, or skew them, or critique them?

 Or maybe you’re less interested in writing in forms than in building skill with the craft techniques they employ—tools like rhyme and meter, useful in writing any kind of poetry.

 Or maybe you don’t know much about formal poetry and just want to learn more?

 If so, our new track, “Form and Freedom,” is for you.
-It’s a conference-within-a-conference, with all the Poetry Seminar benefits—faculty craft presentations, evening readings, delicious and healthy communal meals, a gorgeous natural setting in the White Mountains, an opportunity to work and read where Robert Frost lived, and ongoing conversation about our shared love for poetry.
+It’s a conference-within-a-conference, with all the Poetry Seminar benefits—faculty craft presentations, evening readings, and ongoing conversation about our shared love for poetry.